Academics

 Accountability Report

-Massachusetts uses information related to progress toward improvement targets, accountability percentiles, graduation rates, and assessment participation rates to determine each district and school’s overall classification.
-Most districts and schools are placed into two categories: those that require assistance or intervention from the state, and those that do not require assistance or intervention.
-Districts and schools that are new or very small are classified as having 'insufficient data'.
-Placing schools and districts into categories helps districts know which schools need more support, and helps the state know which districts need the most assistance.
+Massachusetts uses information on progress toward improvement targets, accountability percentiles, graduation rates, and assessment participation rates to determine each district and school’s overall classification.
+Most districts and schools are placed into two categories: those that require assistance or intervention from the state and those that do not require assistance or intervention.
+New or very small districts and schools are classified as having 'insufficient data.'
+Placing schools and districts into categories helps districts know which schools need more support and helps the state know which districts need the most assistance.

 Contact